 The International Center of Photography in New York (ICP) consists of a museum, a school and a research center that all revolve around the same thing: photography.
-The center is located right in the heart of Nolita in Lower Manhattan.
+The center is located in the Lower East Side.
 It was founded in 1974 by Cornell Capa, brother of famous photographer Robert Capa.
 Nowadays, it’s the world’s leading institution dedicated to the practice and understanding of photography and the reproduced image in all forms.

 Facts and Figures